-Do I need to bring a car seat when traveling? – is the most common question on forums and asked around.
+Do I need to bring a car seat when traveling? – is the most common question on forums and asked around about traveling with babies and toddlers.
 Especially if you have more than one child it’s something to think about.

-For the first year of our firstborn son, we visited various countries and not once did we only brought a car seat once.
-Before anyone jumps at me for putting a child in danger hold your horses – not once we put Dylan in danger.
+For the first year of our firstborn son, we visited various countries and we haven’t brought a car seat once.
+Before anyone jumps at me for putting a child in danger, hold your horses – not once we put Dylan in danger.
 We just always figured out a way to do without it (and I’ll show you how below).

-With our second son Holden we were bringing car seats everywhere and quite frankly there were various circumstances in which it was completely unnecessary.
+With our second son Holden we tried bringing a car seat more often and quite frankly there were various circumstances in which it was completely unnecessary.

 Here are my best tips for making a trip with a car seat a little bit less annoying than it might be 😉